Idsa0/OOP3-Dungeons-and-Dragons/README.md

 ## Player Classes

-There are three types of player characters, each with unique abilities:
+There are four types of player characters, each with a unique ability:

 ### Warrior
 - **Special Ability**: Avenger’s Shield - Hits a random enemy within range and heals the warrior.